Henry Wadsworth Longfellow: Legacy

 Longfellow was the most popular poet of his day.
 As a friend once wrote, "no other poet was so fully recognized in his lifetime".
 Many of his works helped shape the American character and its legacy, particularly with the poem "Paul Revere's Ride".
 He was such an admired figure in the United States during his life that his 70th birthday in 1877 took on the air of a national holiday, with parades, speeches, and the reading of his poetry.
 Longfellow's popularity rapidly declined, beginning shortly after his death and into the 20th century, as academics focused attention on other poets such as Walt Whitman, Edwin Arlington Robinson, and Robert Frost.
 In the 20th century, literary scholar Kermit Vanderbilt noted: "Increasingly rare is the scholar who braves ridicule to justify the art of Longfellow's popular rhymings."
 Twentieth-century poet Lewis Putnam Turco concluded that "Longfellow was minor and derivative in every way throughout his career ... nothing more than a hack imitator of the English Romantics."
 Author Nicholas A. Basbanes, in his 2020 book Cross of Snow: A Life of Henry Wadsworth Longfellow, defended Longfellow as "the victim of an orchestrated dismissal that may well be unique in American literary history".

 Over the years, Longfellow's personality has become part of his reputation.
 He has been presented as a gentle, placid, poetic soul, an image perpetuated by his brother Samuel Longfellow who wrote an early biography which specifically emphasized these points.
 As James Russell Lowell said, Longfellow had an "absolute sweetness, simplicity, and modesty".
 At Longfellow's funeral, his friend Ralph Waldo Emerson called him "a sweet and beautiful soul".
 In reality, his life was much more difficult than was assumed.
 He suffered from neuralgia, which caused him constant pain, and he had poor eyesight.
 He wrote to friend Charles Sumner: "I do not believe anyone can be perfectly well, who has a brain and a heart".
-He had difficulty coping with the death of his second wife.
+He had difficulty coping with the death of his second wife Frances.
 Longfellow was very quiet, reserved, and private; in later years, he was known for being unsocial and avoided leaving home.